devth/soliloquy.js/README.md

 To facilitate this, AJAX data retrieval is abstracted away as much as possible, leaving the absolute necessary pieces to be described for each module.

+Each solo is comprised of:

-* Options -- public options allowing user to set required fields (e.g. `username` on `twitter`) and optional settings (e.g. `relative_dates: false`).
+* Options: public options allowing user to set required fields (e.g. `username` on `twitter`) and optional settings (e.g. `relative_dates: false`).
-* Settings -- internal settings that include properties such as the external API url and the local function to parse the data and create the HTML.
+* Settings: internal settings that include properties such as the external API url and the local function to parse the data and create the HTML.

+The soliloquy core then parses these objects and provides an interface for a user to call them.
 The abstracted architecture makes it simple to add new data sources as they come along.
-See the solos section of the source for examples.
+See the [solos section](https://github.com/devth/soliloquy/blob/master/src/jquery.soliloquy.js#L243-298) of the source for examples.

 Soliloquy currently supports the following solos: